TapwaveZodiac/novelaiUKB/docs/Starting-your-first-story-in-NovelAI.md

 Is there a list of Attribute types?
 Not really, use whatever you want!
 It's important to keep your descriptions clear, concise, and flowing in a simple way.
 As long as the content follows the header, you'll be fine.

 But wait, you must have noticed the four dashes at the end, this "----" part.
 This is a **separator** and we'll use this to make entries distinct from one another without using a **Dinkus** (but you can use one.
-That's cool too.)
+Just use dashes for data as a priorty.)

+You'll find more information on that in the [Using Attributes](Using-Attributes) guide!

 ## Story